Video games in Bangladesh: History

-Video gaming was introduced in the country through arcade gaming through a significant growth during the late 1990s because of the availability of personal computers at lower prices.
-However, local video game development only started in the early 2000s.
-Dhaka Racing, a racing game set on the streets of Dhaka, is the first 3D game to be developed in the country.
-The game was designed by two undergraduate students of computer science of North South University and was published independently by eSophers in 2002.
-Getting a positive response from gamers across the country, the game eventually paved the way for the local video game development sector.
-A year later, inspired by the success of Dhaka Racing, Ahmed Shamsul Arefin and Samiran Mahmud, two 4th year students of Chittagong University of Engineering and Technology (CUET), Chittagong developed Chittagong Racing.
+Video games were introduced to the country through arcade gaming, which gained popularity during the late 1990s, fueled by the growing affordability of personal computers.
+However, local game development didn’t begin until the early 2000s.
+One of the earliest and most notable titles was Dhaka Racing, a 3D racing game set in the streets of the capital Dhaka.
+It was developed by two computer science undergraduates from North South University and independently published by eSophers in 2002.
+The game received an overwhelmingly positive response, helping to spark interest in local game development.

+Inspired by Dhaka Racing's success, two final-year students from Chittagong University of Engineering and Technology (CUET), Ahmed Shamsul Arefin and Samiran Mahmud, developed Chittagong Racing in 2003, further boosting momentum in the emerging scene.

-In 2004, Arunodoyer Agnishikha, the first Bangladeshi first-person shooter game was developed by Trimatrik Interactive and published by SHOM Computers Ltd. Being the first Bangladeshi game of its genre, it received widespread acclaim and started a new chapter of video game development in the country.
-The plot is based on the events of the Bangladesh Liberation War.
-These events mainly include the battles that took place in Chittagong, Rajshahi and Akhaura.
-The game-play features three options, Battlefield, The Team and Time Limit.
-Battlefield is the chief gameplay where the player has to choose one from four different battlefields of the war.
+In 2004, Bangladesh saw the release of its first locally developed first-person shooter, Arunodoyer Agnishikha, developed by Trimatrik Interactive and published by SHOM Computers Ltd. The game was set during the Bangladesh Liberation War and featured major battles from Chittagong, Rajshahi and Akhaura.
+It included three gameplay modes, Battlefield, The Team and Time Limit, with Battlefield serving as the primary experience where the player has to choose one from four different battlefields of the war.
+The game received critical acclaim and marked a milestone in the country's game development history.

-In 2012, a group of students from BRAC University developed Aerial Multi-Player Dogfight, which they claimed was the first massively multi-player online (MMO) game for PCs in the world that responds to body movements and voice command.
+In 2012, a team of BRAC University students developed Aerial Multi-Player Dogfight, which they claimed was the world’s first PC-based massively multi-player online (MMO) game responsive to both body movements and voice commands.